List of I Got Caught Up in a Hero Summons, but the Other World Was at Peace! characters: Main characters

 Next to Chro, Lilia is the second female main protagonist.
 She is a noblewoman of Symphonia.
 She is gentle and friendly.
 Alicia is a talented sword fighter who earned herself the title of White Rose Valkyrie in the second division of the royal knights when she was 14 years old as well as several military honors.
-Sigelinde, an 11-year-old girl, tought Lilia how to use a sword.
+Sigelinde, an 11-year-old girl, taught Lilia how to use a sword.
 She blames herself for Sigelinde losing her voice after being severely injured during a monster ambush.

 Lilia has problems in dealing with high-ranked non-human authorities such as the Six Kings or high-ranking gods.
 She is the younger half-sister of the King of Symphonia and as such, Lilia was the former Princess of Symphonia.
 She is the biological child of the former king and queen, while her half-brother's mother was a concubine.
 The nobles disputed as to who should become the next ruler of Symphone.
 When Lilia declined the throne, her older half-brother became the new king.

 Lilia was the person responsible for the hero summoning.